arnlaugsson/mobbing/README.md

 1. One person from the teams forks this repo.
 And invites the other members to join that repo.
 2. Every team member install https://github.com/remotemobprogramming/mob and clones the forked repo to their machine
 3. Familiarize yourselves as a team with the repo.
+4. To make sure everything is set up correctly, start with the "introduction" round.
+    - With the repo cloned locally, starting with one team member, type: `mob start 1 -r`
+    - Open README.md in your favourite editor, add your name to the Contributor's list.
+    - Save the file and type `mob next`
+    - All of your changes should be saved and pushed to the new branch, and the next person can proceed until everyone has added there name.
+    - If not, you'll need to fix your SSH key,or https authentication to the repo.
+        - Have you accepted the invite to the Github project?
+        - Are you using the correct SSH key?
-4. The team pick a tasks and decides who will be the first driver, and decides how frequently we want to swithc drivers (5 min recommended).
+5. The team pick a tasks and decides who will be the first driver, and decides how frequently we want to swithc drivers (5 min recommended).
-5. That person shares their screen in a video conferencing software (Teams or Google meet for a lighter experience).
+6. That person shares their screen in a video conferencing software (Teams or Google meet for a lighter experience).

 ### Start mobbing